layer5io/docs/content/en/cloud/self-hosted/white-labeling/_index.md

 <!-- FUTURE: SUPPORT FOR HTTPS
 Optionally, to enforce HTTPS encryption for your site, select Enforce HTTPS.
 It can take up to 24 hours before this option is available. -->

+## White Label FAQ

+Frequently asked questions about white labeling.

+**Do users have to use my custom URL to access the Organization?**
+No. In addition to your custom URL, you'll always be able to log in from our website and access your Organization from <https://cloud.layer5.io>.

+**When I send someone a link that includes my custom URL, do they need to be logged in?**
+Yes.
+Users will need to be signed in through your custom URL (not through cloud.layer5.io) in order to open links that include your custom URL.
+Users who are not logged in can quickly do so, and subsequently, be redirected to the link you have shared.